damianfrench/General-Physics/Writeup_plan.md

 # Theory- LWR Model of traffic flow
 ## ~ 200-220 words
-The Lighthill-Whitham_Richards (LWR) models traffic flow in a 1D description, similar to the analysis of an compressible fluid, dictated by mass conservation.
+The Lighthill-Whitham_Richards (LWR) models traffic flow in a 1D description, similar to the analysis of a compressible fluid, dictated by mass conservation.
 Traffic is treated as having a macroscpic density $\rho$ and flow rate $q$, governed by the core principles of conservation laws and the flow-density relation.
 The former can be derived directly from the continuity equation

 $\frac{\partial\rho}{\partial t} + \nabla \cdot (\rho u) = 0 $